candlewill/TensorFlow_learn/README.md

 = TensorFlow Learning

 This repo is for learning tensorflow.
-Many popular examples and tutorials are included in it.
+Many popular examples and tutorials are collected.

 == Examples